kmontag/buildable/README.md

 - `buildable` won't stop you from setting values that are semantically valid, but invalid at runtime.

-The best way to familiarize yourself with the native structure is to examine existing Live sets (using e.g. `gunzip -c my-set.als`) and/or look through the `buildable` source code.
+The best way to familiarize yourself with the native document structure is to examine existing Live sets (using e.g. `gunzip -c my-set.als`) and/or look through the `buildable` source code.